shrinerb/shrine-transloadit/README.md

 end
 ```

-You can register regular backgrounding globally, and then swap the regular
+You can setup regular promoting globally, and then apply Transloadit processing
-promoting with Transloadit processing per uploader:
+only for specific uploaders:

 ```rb
 Shrine::Attacher.promote { |data| PromoteJob.perform_async(data) }